 (1) National Guard Military Technicians.
 "The Technician Program is responsible for organizing, administering, instructing, and training Soldiers in addition, the program is responsible for the maintenance of equipment for the entire Army National Guard (ARNG).
 These essential duties are outlined in Title 32 United States Code (USC), Section 709 and Title 10 USC, Section 10217.
-The Fiscal Year 2012 National Defense Authorization Act (NDAA) approved the Army National Guard's Military Technician (MilTech) Program for 28,810 technicians across the 50 states, the three territories, and the District of Columbia.
-The NDAA further defines a floor of 27,210 Dual Status (DS) Technicians and 1,600 Non-Dual Status (NDS) Technicians."
+The Fiscal Year 2022 National Defense Authorization Act (NDAA) approved the Army National Guard's Military Technician (MilTech) Program for 28,810 technicians across the 50 states, the three territories, and the District of Columbia.
+The NDAA further defines a floor of 27,210 Dual-Status (DS) Technicians and 1,600 Non-Dual Status (NDS) Technicians."
+NDAA 2022, Section 413, prescribes 22,294 non-dual status as the minimum, and 25% over that number as the maximum for Dual Status.

-"Army National Guard MilTechs can be either DS or NDS technicians.
-DS technicians are federal civilian employees under 32 USC 709 and are assigned to organize, administer, or train Guard members while maintaining membership in the National Guard.
-DS technicians are required to wear their military uniforms while performing their civilian duties.
-NDS technicians are civilian employees of the Department of Defense (DoD) who are also employed under 32 USC 709.
+"Army National Guard MilTechs are classified as Dual Status (DS) technicians DS technicians are federal civilian employees under 32 USC 709 that must maintain membership in the NG.
+DS technicians are responsible to organize, administer, or train Guard members.
+DS technicians are required to wear their military uniforms while performing their Civilian duties.
+Non-Dual Status (NDS) are not considered MilTechs, because they are Title 5 Civilian employees of the Department of Defense (DoD) who are also employed under 32 USC 709.
 NDS technicians do not have to maintain membership in the National Guard and they provide valuable continuity within their respective states and territories especially when performing support functions without deployment interruptions."